-The Testing, Research-Support and Evaluation Center (TREC), located in lower Commons Hall, administers national, state and local academic testing programs, including the Credit by Examination program.
-The TREC also maintains information and registration materials for several tests not administered at the University.
+The Testing, Research-Support and Evaluation Center (TREC) administers national, state and local academic testing programs, including the Credit by Examination program.
+The TREC also maintains information and registration materials for several tests not administered at SWT.

-Among national tests available at SWT are: the American College Test(ACT), a college entrance examination consisting of subtests in English, Mathematics, Reading and Science reasoning; and the Scholastic Aptitude Test(SAT), a college entrance examination measuring verbal and mathematical skills.
+Among national tests available at SWT are: the American College Test (ACT), a college entrance examination consisting of subtests in English, Mathematics, Reading and Science reasoning; and the Scholastic Aptitude Test (SAT), a college entrance examination measuring verbal and mathematical skills.

-Tests for which the TREC maintains only registration materials include: the Graduate Record Examination(GRE), required for admission to most graduate schools; the Graduate Management Admissions Test(GMAT), required for most business schools; the Law School Admissions Test(LSAT); the Test of English as a Foreign Language(TOEFL) and the PRAXIS Series Professional Assessments for Beginning Teachers.
+Tests for which the TREC maintains only registration materials include: the Graduate Record Examination (GRE), required for admission to most graduate schools; the Graduate Management Admissions Test (GMAT), required for most business schools; the Law School Admissions Test (LSAT); the Test of English as a Foreign Language (TOEFL) and the PRAXIS Series Professional Assessments for Beginning Teachers.

-The TREC is also a testing center for the Texas Academic Skills Program test (TASP) which students must take before enrolling in any college coursework(see Academic Policies section).
+The TREC is also a testing center for the Texas Academic Skills Program test (TASP) which students must take before enrolling in any college coursework (see Academic Policies section).

 Students who do not achieve an SAT math score of at least 480 or an ACT math score of at least 21 should take a math placement exam administered by the Testing, Research-Support and Evaluation Center.
-The examination determines which students must first enroll in Math 1300(Pre-College Algebra) and/or Math 1311 (Basic Mathematics) before they can enroll in the appropriate required General Education Core Curriculum math course.
+The examination determines which students must first enroll in MATH 1300 (Pre-College Algebra) and/or MATH 1311 (Basic Mathematics) before they can enroll in the appropriate required general education core curriculum math course.

 Credit by Examination is a program that recognizes many students, independent of the college environment, have attained college-level proficiency in academic subjects.
+Credit by exam satisfies degree requirements in the same way as does credit earned by passing courses except that it does not count as credit earned in residence.
 Students who pass the same test as those who have successfully completed the course, can earn credit for certain courses without enrolling in them.
-The following options are available: 1) the College Board's Advanced Placement Examination Program(APP), 2) College Level Examination Program(CLEP), 3) SAT II Subject Tests, 4) International Baccalaureate (IB) Program , and 5) departmental examinations where available.
-Credit established in this manner through the TREC will be recorded as "credit only" (CR) on the transcript and will not affect the grade point average.
+The following options are available: 1) the College Board's Advanced Placement Examination Program (APP), 2) College Level Examination Program (CLEP), 3) SAT II Subject Tests, 4) International Baccalaureate (IB) Program, and 5) departmental examinations where available.
+Credit established in this manner through the TREC will be recorded as "credit only" ("CR") on the transcript and will not affect the GPA.
 SWT is an institutional testing center and only those students who have attended SWT or are currently enrolled are eligible to participate in the Credit by Examination program.
-More detailed materials on this and other TREC programs are available at the TREC office in lower Commons Hall.
+More detailed materials on this and other TREC programs are available at the TREC office.